Cosina AF 100mm f/3.5 macro (Pentax) - Review / Lab Test Report - Analysis

 Page 2 of 2

-Macro lenses are designed to produce minimal distortions and the Cosina follows this tradition (0.09%).
+Macro lenses are designed to produce minimal distortion and the Cosina follows this tradition (0.09%).

 The chart above has a real-world size of about 120x80cm.